Welcome to Bon Air Christian Church

-The bridal dressing room for the bride and her party is located in the library behind the office.
+The bridal dressing room for the bride and her party is located in the library.
 This area can be closed off from the rest of the building and has an adjacent bathroom.
-The groom's party can meet in the parlor adjacent to the secretary’s office and use the restrooms in the hallway behind the sanctuary.
+The groom's party can meet in one of the Sunday School rooms in our Education Wing.

-The custodian will open the church one and one half (1 ½) hours before the wedding ceremony is scheduled to begin and a few minutes before the rehearsal.
-If additional time is needed, you may pay the custodial to come in earlier if she is available.
+The wedding attendant will open the church one and one half (1½) hours before the wedding ceremony is scheduled to begin and a few minutes before the rehearsal.
+If additional time is needed, you may pay the attendant to come in earlier if he or she is available.
 Please share this information with your florist and photographer.
-The custodian will be present in the building throughout the wedding and/or reception.
+The attendant will be present in the building throughout the wedding and/or reception.

 - The use of rice, confetti, sparklers, and handheld candles is prohibited.
 Birdseed is allowed outside of the building; however this is usually done following the reception rather than the wedding ceremony.